Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-35-event-horizions.md

 Having a niece to look after was probably doing her some good.
 It was certainly helping the Singer, who had been struggling to cope with the constant demands of both tribe and child even *before* the sky-people showed up.

-Vemik prided himself that he could offer comfort and support---the Singer fell asleep the instant he held her, most nights---but she had been adamant that if he wanted sex then he was going to have to go find some *other* woman for that as she just didn’t have the energy.
+Vemik prided himself that he could offer comfort and support - the Singer fell asleep the instant he held her, most nights - but she had been adamant that if he wanted sex then he was going to have to go find some *other* woman for that as she just didn’t have the energy.

 Vemik would have taken her at her word too, except that all the women in the tribe were so much older than him.
 Old enough to be his mother, although *she* had died and her body had been given to the skies many seasons ago.
 So long ago that Vemik could remember little of her.